CBSE Syllabus for Class 7 Social Science for Academic Year 2021-2022

-CBSE Syllabus for Class 7 Social Science for the academic year 2020-2021 contains all the important chapters that need to be studied by a Class 7 CBSE student.
+CBSE Syllabus for Class 7 Social Science for the academic year 2021-2022 contains all the important chapters that need to be studied by Class 7 CBSE students.

 Chapter 1: Tracing Changes through a Thousand Years